Gasoline becomes more affordable, just when Americans don't need it

 “I figure we could save over $200 a week (on gasoline),” she said.

-Reporting by Stephanie Kelly and Jessica Resnick-Ault; Editing by Chizu Nomiyama
+Reporting by Stephanie Kelly and Jessica Resnick-Ault; Editing by Chizu Nomiyama and Lisa Shumaker